 The Bankruptcy Code provides a debtor with several ways to exempt property from the bankruptcy estate and thus protect that property from distribution to creditors.
 See 11 U.S.C.
 522(d).
 States can opt out of the federal exemption scheme, denying debtors the option of taking exemptions under 522(d), see 11 U.S.C.
 522(b)(2).
 In 1984, the California legislature enacted California Civil Procedure Code (CCP) 703.130 and 703.140 and opted out of the federal exemptions scheme.
 See Talmadge v.
 Duck (In re Talmadge), 832 F.2d 1120, 1122 (9th Cir.
 1987).
 "Pursuant to the authority of paragraph (1) of subsection (b) of Section 522 of Title 11 of the United States Code, the exemptions set forth in subsection (d) of Section 522 of Title 11 of the United States Code (Bankruptcy) are not authorized in this state".
 So, California debtors filing for bankruptcy have two state-created sets of exemptions from which to choose: California Code of Civil Procedure 703.140 or 704.010.

-If your debtor is dishonest or a fraud, promptly request tax returns and if you have any doubts, open up multiple 2004 exams if necessary.
+If your debtor is dishonest or a fraud (and your judgment is big and you have money to fight the battle in BK court), promptly request tax returns and if you have any doubts, open up multiple 2004 exams if necessary.
 Put your judgment debtor's financial situation under a microscope.
 Attend all of the 341 Meetings, and ask as many questions as the trustee will allow you to ask.
-(Some trustees and courts will not allow questions at the 341 meeting, instead one waits to open a 2004 exam.
+(Some Trustees and courts will not allow questions (or just a few short questions) at the 341 meeting, instead one waits to open a 2004 exam.
 The deadline for filing any adversarial actions in bankruptcy court starts from the date of the first creditor's meeting.
 There are circumstances you can realistically get the case dismissed if you follow the protocol.

-If you have a valid causes of action, file an adversary proceeding if you are before a fair judge.
-If the judge will not allow your motion, you will need to hire and attorney or file an interlocutory appeal. before being allowed to proceed forward.
+If you have a valid causes of action, file an adversary proceeding (if you are before a fair BK judge).
+If the judge will not allow your motion, you will need to hire and attorney or file an interlocutory appeal before being allowed to proceed forward.
 In some fraud cases, bankruptcy court is your best chance of getting paid.